 - Find businesses that are valued by “Mr. Market” at less than their intrinsic value (aka “book value”)

-Dad illustrated one Buffett philosophy – “always meet the people you do business with face to face” — when I was 16 years old when he asked me to attend the shareholders meeting of McIntosh Laboratories, the Binghampton, NY-based maker of high-end electronic equipment used by bands such as the Grateful Dead and high-end audiophiles.
+Dad illustrated one Buffett philosophy – “always meet the people you do business with face to face” — when I was 16 years old.
+He asked me to attend the shareholders meeting of McIntosh Laboratories, the Binghampton, NY-based maker of high-end electronic equipment used by bands such as the Grateful Dead and high-end audiophiles.

 I was eager for this McIntosh roadtrip: a 3 and ½ hour drive for me and my new drivers license.
-The shareholders meeting was uneventful but through curiousity I found myself sitting in on the McIntosh board meeting where I attempted to vote yay and nay on a few board matters before an elderly board member explained that my vote didn’t count.
+The shareholders meeting was uneventful but through curiousity, and likely misdirection, I suddenly found myself sitting in on the McIntosh board meeting where I attempted to vote yay and nay on a few board matters before an elderly board member explained that my vote didn’t count.

-The teachings of Warren Buffett would later lead me to studying Charlie Munger, Buffett’s close friend and business partner (and an amazing teacher!).
+The teachings of Warren Buffett would later lead me to study Charlie Munger, Buffett’s close friend and business partner (and an amazing teacher!).

 I loved business so much as a kid that by the time I graduated high school I was ready to work on Wall Street full time – dad’s colleague John “Wall Street” Walsh talked me into attending University instead: “Wall Street will always be here, kid,” he wisely told me.

-My dad later died of pancreatic cancer (something I’d love to help cure in my lifetime!) in March 12th, 2000.
+My dad later died of pancreatic cancer (something I’d love to help cure in my lifetime!) on March 12th, 2000.

 - Writing a “Wall Street” column for Bridgeport’s Scribe newspaper.